joseromero/Device_Failure_AWS/README.md

 In order to follow the process, you can either follow each file for each step, or follow the **device_failure.ipynb** file.
 I highly encourage you to check all files for a deeper understanding of the entire process.

+## Output Files

+In the **/output** folder, you are going to find the results for a Random Search made for hyperparamether tunning of two models and the results for a Feature Importance analysis performed throughout the process.

+The purpose of this files is to avoy the execution of both analysis since they are resource intensive and time consuming.
+In each step where theis results are needed, you will find a function that easilly loads the resukt data.

 ## Final Comment

 ### Hope you like the work done.